 By Lucia Davids, WSG Student Assistant

 Our recipe for this week of National Seafood Month is grilled fish tacos.
 This dish is quick to make and easily customizable for you and your family.
-Firm white fish is optimal for this recipe, such as cod, halibut or mahi mahi (all potentially good sustainable choices and all typically available at local fish markets!).
+Firm white fish is optimal for this recipe, such as cod, halibut or rockfish (all of which are potentially good sustainable choices and typically available at local fish markets!).